-5.14.7.7.(b) In the case of the death of an inventor, any payment due, or which would have been due to such inventor, shall be made to the inventor's estate.

-5.14.7.7.(c) The "inventor" will be the inventor or inventors of record listed on the original invention disclosure.
-When more than one inventor/developer is listed, the allocation will be determined by the percentage of ownership listed in the original invention disclosure.
-That allocation may only be altered for future royalty distribution by written request signed by all inventors listed on the original invention disclosure.
-In the case of the death of an inventor, any payment due, or which would have been due, to such inventor shall be made to the inventor's estate.

-5.14.7.7.(d) Reinvestment funds are intended to seed additional research and development of new intellectual property.
-Royalty distribution for reinvestment payment will be made in the form of a GTRC grant to the primary home unit of the principal inventor/developer for use in funding additional research and development activities at the unit level.

-5.14.7.7.(e) The portion of royalty income that accrues to GTRC shall be used to partially offset the costs of technology transfer not allocable to specific licensed technology and to support the research infrastructure and programs of GIT.

-5.14.7.8.
-In the event that GTRC accepts equity in a start-up company as part of consideration for a license to technology, the inventor or inventors may be entitled to receive a portion of the equity shares received from the company by GTRC.
-An inventor may participate, subject to the GIT Conflict of Interest Policy, in the formation of a company to commercialize technology that is licensed from GTRC and hold equity in the resulting start-up company.
-However, an inventor who accepts an equity interest of any form or size from a licensee shall receive no portion of any equity shares received from the licensee by GTRC.
+- 5.14.7.7.(b) In the case of the death of a Creator, any payment due, or which would have been due to such Creator, shall be made to the Creator's estate. - 5.14.7.7.(c) The "Creator" will be the Creator or Creators of record listed on the original Intellectual Property disclosure.
+When more than one Creator is listed, the allocation will be determined by the percentage of ownership listed in the original disclosure.
+That allocation may only be altered for future distribution of royalties or other proceeds by written request signed by all Creators listed on the original disclosure.
+In the case of the death of a Creator, any payment due, or which would have been due, to such Creator shall be made to the Creator's estate. - 5.14.7.7.(d) Reinvestment funds are intended to seed additional research and development of new Intellectual Property.
+Distribution of a portion of royalties, and similar or related income, for reinvestment will be made in the form of a GTRC grant to the primary home unit of the principal Creator for use in funding additional research and development or other scholarly activities 15 at the unit level. - 5.14.7.7.(e) The portion of royalty and similar or related income that accrues to GTRC shall be used to partially offset the costs of technology transfer or dissemination not allocable to specific licensed Intellectual Property and to support the research and teaching infrastructure and programs of GIT. - 5.14.7.8.
+In the event that GTRC accepts equity in a start-up company as part of consideration for a license to technology or to any other Intellectual Property, the Creators may be entitled to receive a portion of the equity shares received from the company by GTRC.
+A Creator may participate, subject to the GIT Conflict of Interest Policy, in the formation of a company to commercialize Intellectual Property that is licensed from GTRC and hold equity in the resulting start-up company.
+However, a Creator who accepts an equity interest of any form or size from a licensee shall receive no portion of any equity shares received from the licensee by GTRC.